fourscoreandmore/fourscoreandmore.org/scored-up-scores/Webern/Webern-Symphonie-Notes.md

 ## Canons

 Webern described this movement as a ‘double canon in contrary motion’ (i.e. melodic inversion).
 There are canons in each section, very much including this opening which sees a double canon between parts 1 and 2, and 3 and 4.
-The table below shows this along with the first two rows and instrument successions.
+The table below shows how this works for the first two rows forms and corresponding instrument successions.

 Part | First Row | Instruments | Second Row | Instruments
 ---|---|---|---|---